PakwhanNK/wudac-datathon2025/README.md

 # eBay User Segmentation & Conversion Analysis

 A datathon project (2025) that segments eBay users into behavioral personas and identifies what drives purchases.
+More detailed explanation and findings are in the `Report` folder.

 ---